 All the White Claw Hard Seltzer Flavors Ranked

-Where did your favorite fall on our list?
+Where does your favorite fall on our list?

 If you haven't tried White Claw Hard Seltzer by now, you might have been living under a rock.
-White Claw was the drink of summer, and since low-cal spiked seltzers are only gaining popularity, this boozy beverage shows no signs of slowing down.
+White Claw was dubbed the drink of summer 2019, and since low-cal spiked seltzers are only gaining in popularity, this boozy beverage shows no signs of slowing down.

-Be prepared to see cases of Claws at tailgates, football games and other events this fall.
-But before you stick your hand into the variety pack, you should know which flavors are worth your time... and which to bypass.
+There are 12 White Claw flavors in total, but before you stick your hand into Variety Pack No.1, Variety Pack No. 2, or the recently launched Variety Pack No. 3, you should know which flavors are worth your time... and which to skip.
 Consider this your guide to all the White Claw Hard Seltzer flavors.

 1. Black Cherry